 Community Health Assessments

 Rutland Regional Medical Center, as required by federal regulations, conducts a Community Needs Assessment every three years.
-The 2012 assessment was recently completed in Fall 2012.
+The 2015 assessment was recently completed in Summer 2015, for 2015-2017.

 Managed by the Rutland County Health Needs Assessment Steering Committee, these Needs Assessments include a broad range of data and input from within the hospital and around the community and region.
 Information includes secondary data from other sources as well as individual input through consumer surveys and through focus group meetings.
 All of the information gathered is reviewed and prioritized by a broad, community-based committee.

-- Describe the health status of the community
+- Describing the health status of the community

-- Compare the needs to those identified previously
+- Comparing the needs to those identified previously

 The assessment results are used to monitor changes in the health of the community, serving as guidance for the development of services and the allocation of resources based on opportunities and needs.
 Organizations, including Rutland Regional, use this important information to guide their planning.
 For Rutland Regional, specifically, assessment data helps determine the development of new hospital services and community programs.